nina-mir/CSC317-assignments/assignment-0/readme.md

 # Four Sorting Algorithms
 Our goal is to apply basic HTML5 syntax to create a webpage based on the content in <code> content.txt</code>

+## Deliverables
+A PDF file submitted to Canvas that includes two working hyperlinks: One for the created repo on GitHub for this assignment + One hyperlink to the deployed webpage

 ### Phase.1: creating a basic html5 webpage (no CSS needed!)
 Using basic HTML tags such as <pre>\<head> \<meta\> \<title\> \<body> \<header> \<div> \<pre> \<code> \<p> \<main> \<footer></pre>